gamemanual0/gm0/source/docs/awards/portfolio.rst

 Portfolio Requirements
 ----------------------

-.. tip:: A detailed list of the requirements is listed in section 9.3 of |gm1|
+.. tip:: A detailed list of the requirements is listed in section 6 of the |cm|.

 The engineering portfolio is a 15 page document consisting of standard A4 or letter sized pages and a minimum 10 point font.
 However, despite the small number of pages, there is a lot of information that needs to be packed into the document to meet the requirements for all awards.